-Consequently, $CO_2$ emission in South Asia is increasing over time, as depicted in figure 3.
+Consequently, CO2 emission in South Asia is increasing over time, as depicted in figure 3.
 It indicates a detrimental impact on overall environmental quality despite emerging economies of the region, registering some of the highest GDP growth rates in the world.
 It raises questions regarding the sustainability of economic growth and whether it is translating to a better quality of life and livelihood for its citizen.
-Therefore, it is of immense importance that South Asia leverages its urban and tourism growth in an environmental quality to ensure sustainable development.
-This paper aims to examine the tourism-urbanisation- $CO_2$ emissions nexus in South Asia by providing empirical evidence using panel data of five South Asian countries over a time period of years 1995 -2019. $^{\rm 3}$
+Therefore, it is of immense importance that South Asia leverages its urban and tourism growth in an environmentally sustainable way, reduce CO2 emissions and balance economic growth and environmental quality to ensure sustainable development.
+This paper aims to examine the tourism-urbanisation-CO2 emissions nexus in South Asia by providing empirical evidence using panel data of five South Asian countries over a time period of years 1995 -2019.
+3